-Ecommerce SEO is the process of optimizing your online store so it shows up higher in unpaid search engine results pages (SERPs) when people search for products like yours.
-This includes improving page content, product descriptions, metadata, and site structure to follow Google’s best practices and match what shoppers are actively looking for.
+Ecommerce SEO is the process of optimizing your online store so it ranks higher in unpaid search results, so shoppers find your products when they search on Google or through AI chatbots.
+It includes improving content, product descriptions, metadata, and site structure to align with Google’s best practices and real search intent.

 Every improvement, no matter the size, helps boost your search rankings and attract users actively looking for your products.
 The guide includes actionable tips and pro strategies to help you convert visibility into sales and build a stronger market position.